Planning for the Future

 Hence, the Georgia MGEV Program is undertaking a strategic planning project to direct and shape the program for the next 5 to 10 years.
 It is important to listen to the many individuals and organizations that play a part in the future of the Georgia MGEV Program.
 In the interest of keeping everyone healthy and safe, we will be utilizing virtual listening processes to gather the information essential to plan development.

 The strategic planning process is just that -- a process.
 It involves listening, writing, launching, and evaluating.
 The bulk of the planning process will take place over the next year.
-You can learn more about ways to participate in the project on our Listening page.
+You can learn more about how different audiences particiapted in the project on our Listening page.
+For an update on the strategic planning project's progress, check out this blog post.

 Stakeholder input is valuable to the Strategic Planning Team and the planning process.
 Our ultimate goal is create a plan to improve the quality and effectiveness of the Georgia Master Gardener Extension Volunteer program, ensuring a stellar volunteer program for tomorrow.